Stranglers & Banyans

 B: Like a giant botanical boa constrictor, this strangler fig (Ficus aurea) is wrapped around the trunk of a cabbage palm (Sabal palmetto) in the Florida Everglades.

-An unusual sight on the campus of Palomar College in San Diego County, California: A healthy rustyleaf fig (Ficus rubiginosa) that has developed from a seed in the leaf bases of a Canary Island date palm (Phoenix canariensis).
+An unusual sight on the campus of Palomar College in San Diego County, California: A rustyleaf fig (Ficus rubiginosa) that has developed from a seed in the leaf bases of a Canary Island date palm (Phoenix canariensis).
 If the climate were more humid, with frequent rain showers, this fig could probably send aerial roots to the ground and become a full-fledged strangler.
-In fact, small aerial roots (not visible in photo) were already developing on the underside of the main stem.
+In fact, aerial root resembling "botanical boa constrictor" appears in upper left of above image (red arrow).

-The colorful syconia of Ficus mysorensis in the Palomar College Arboretum.
+The colorful syconia of Ficus mysorensis (F. drupacea) in the Palomar College Arboretum.
 This is a strangler fig native to tropical Asia.
 The syconia are lined on the inside with minute male and female flowers.
 The female flowers are pollinated by a tiny symbiotic wasp.
+At the time of this writing I have not found symbiotic wasp of this species

 In humid southern Florida, several species of Asiatic strangler figs commonly develop epiphytically with numerous aerial roots.
 The symbiotic wasp pollinators have also been introduced in Florida for these exotic figs resulting in prolific seed production.
 As with many other naturalized alien plants, the original gardeners probably didn't realize that their "harmless" plantings would eventually pose a threat to valuable cultivated and native plants.
 Much to the chagrin of citrus growers, several exotic strangler figs have now attacked orange and grapefruit trees.
 In addition, two native Florida strangler figs (Ficus aurea and F. citrifolia) commonly attack palms, bald cypress, oaks and many other trees in the Everglades and Keys.
 Due to the lack of an outer cambial and phloem layer, palms can generally survive the death grip of a strangler fig--that is until they are gradually shaded out.